BP's Paunsaugunt Ranch

 Lifestyles: Bear, Cattle, Conservation, Elk, Mule Deer

 BP's Paunsaugunt Ranch lies just southwest of the well-known Paunsaugunt Plateau hunting area in Kane County, Utah.
 This 640acres of untouched prime hunting ground is home to awesome Deer, Elk, nearby fishing& hiking.
-The varying terrain and foliage surrounded by majestic colored mountains is inspiring.
+The varying terrain and foliage surrounded by majestic colored mountains are inspiring.
 Horseback or ATV trail/road riding is plentiful.
 Fencing in a herd of cattle, building a new cabin, or leaving raw are all options awaiting the new owner.
-Hunting can be for yourself, or the ground potentially leased to a nearby CWMU.
+Hunting can be for yourself or the ground potentially leased to a nearby CWMU.

 Two parcels totaling 640 acres of prime hunting ground.
 From rolling hills of Cedars and Juniper trees to open meadows with deep-washes running through them.
 Surrounding views towards Bryce Canyon, Escalante Grand Staircase, Navajo Lake, and more are mesmerizing.

 Water-Right #85-211 will transfer with the sale of the property.
 The washes that run through the meadows are sure to carry spring run-offs and rainstorms.
 Waterwells would have to be applied for & Drilled.
 Catching rainwater for your property use is allowed once properly communicated and approved by the Ut Div of Water Rights.

 The mix of private landowners, state trust ground, and BLM land surrounding the property make for a bigger recreation area to play, yet still gives plenty of protection for quiet enjoyment.

 Access is gained from County Road #10, then transferring to US Forest Service Road #117.
 Scheduled showing is required.